 Not only does emergency food aid help keep people alive and nourished in times of crisis, a favorite recipe can also give them a sense of normalcy during times of trauma and change.

-Find out how innovative projects through the World Food Program are empowering people like Saeeda — who was displaced from Mosul, Iraq, two years ago — to cook a favorite recipe from home.
+Find out how innovative projects through the World Food Programme are empowering people like Saeeda — who was displaced from Mosul, Iraq, two years ago — to cook a favorite recipe from home.

 And try making her dolma recipe yourself!